English Rhetoric and Composition (PhD)

 1. Online Graduate Application (including application fee).

 2. A current CV or resume.
-For applicants who wish to be considered for a Graduate Teaching Assistantship, the CV should detail your teaching and/or tutoring experience and other relevant background or training.
+For applicants who wish to be considered for a Graduate Assistantship, the CV should detail your teaching and/or tutoring experience and other relevant background or training.
 It should also include the contact information for persons who can comment on your teaching performance and/or potential.

 3. A written statement of no more than 1,000 words detailing the applicant's professional goals in the field of rhetoric and composition.